Trilarion/opensourcegames/entries/morpheus_web_remake.md

 - Code language: JavaScript
 - Code license: MIT
 - Code dependency: React, Redux, Rx.js, Three.js, Tween.js
-- Developer: John Dean, Zeke Sikelianos, Kevin Sawicki
+- Developer: John Dean, Kevin Sawicki, Zeke Sikelianos

 What is the license of the content?
 Does the author have the right to distribute the content?